 11. Select the image you want to display on Light Stalking

-13. Use the drop down menu for ‘Share this’ and copy the HTML (not the BBCode).
+13. Use the arrow for ‘Share Photo’ and

-Now go back to Light Stalking, select the Group or Forum you want to post the image and paste the HTML into the dialogue box.
+Now go back to Light Stalking, select the Group or Forum you want to post the image and paste the link into the dialogue box.

 Just like magic.